blessinvarkey/musings/posts/Scrum/17-06-2021-psm-1-certification.md

 When you feel confident and ready with your preparation, attempt the [Mikhail Lapshin's](https://mlapshin.com/index.php/scrum-quizzes/) 1 hour exam in Real Mode.
 Review the areas where you went wrong and go back to the scrum guide.
 Try scoring a 100% in every attempt.

 Do note that the language used in the actual exam would be different from the mock and you might get a few scenario based questions too.
-However, the preparation should give you enough confidence to take the exam.
+However, the preparation should give you enough confidence to take the exam!